OpenBubbles/docs/docs/faq.md

 # FAQ
-**The following faq contain links to third-party websites that are not affiliated with OpenBubbles and their content can change at any time.
-Use at your own risk.**

 ## What is "Hardware Info"?&#x20;

-* During iMessage activation, your machine's hardware identifiers (serial number, board ID, model, etc.) are sent to Apple for validation.
-Because of this, OpenBubbles requires valid machine identifiers to send to Apple during activation.
-OpenBubbles refers to this info in the app as hardware codes.
+During iMessage activation, your machine's hardware identifiers (serial number, board ID, model, etc.) are sent to Apple for validation.
+OpenBubbles requires valid machine identifiers to send to Apple during activation.
+OpenBubbles refers to this data as "hardware info".

 ## How can I obtain hardware info?

-* If you have access to a Mac.
-Visit this site to get the [hardware info app](https://github.com/TaeHagen/Mac-Hardware-Info/releases) on the Mac.
+If you have access to a Mac, download the [hardware info app](https://github.com/TaeHagen/Mac-Hardware-Info/releases).

-* Once installed, you will receive a code you can paste into OpenBubbles and a code you can scan with the app for ease of use.
+Once installed, you will receive a code you can paste into OpenBubbles and a code you can scan with the app for ease of use.

 ## Can OpenBubbles import existing messages?
 * If you have a previous OpenBubbles message backup, yes.
-To create a backup, go to Settings, Backup & Restore, Messages Backups and press create new.
-Otherwise, not at this time.
+To create or restore one, go to Settings -> Backup & Restore -> Messages Backups.
+* If you do not have an OpenBubbles message backup, not at this time.
 OpenBubbles cannot backfill messages from iCloud.

 ## What if I do not have access to a Mac?

-* If you don't have access to a Mac.
-Ask a friend to share their code with you.
+* If you don't have access to a Mac, ask a friend to share their code with you.
 They can share it from the hardware info app on the Mac, or from settings inside OpenBubbles.
-One Mac can be used by up to 20 users (20 users, not 20 logins).
+One Mac can be used by up to 20 users (unlimited logins).

 ## Does the Mac need to stay online?&#x20;